Frequently Asked Questions

 Q: Is Charles Young Buffalo Soldiers National Monument open for visitation?

 A: No and yes.
 At this time, the park is not yet open on a regular basis to the public, but interpretive programs and exhibits are currently being developed.
-However, some limited tours are being offered during select days the rest of 2014.
-To view which dates and times are available, please visit the Public House Tours page.
-For more information about the park planning, volunteer opportunities and event & tour dates visit the Operating Hours and Seasons page.
+However, some limited tours are being offered during select days in 2015.
+To view the schedule of dates and times, please visit the Public House Tours page.

 Q: Where did the name "Buffalo Soldiers" originate?